Introduction:

 To manually start the server type

 NGINX serves files from a folder designated in the configuration.
-NGINX has several configuration files in their respective folders starting at /etc/nginx/
+NGINX has several configuration files in their respective folders starting at /etc/nginx/.
+We’re only concerned with adjusting the default configuration to serve files from the /usr/share/nginx/www folder

 Move your command prompt to the NGINX directory